Olympe Mancini, Comtesse de Soissons

-Their first stay in France did not last long, however, and Olympe, said to be “lean, with a long face, dark complexion and long mouth“, was forced to follow her uncle into exile, during the Fronde, along with the rest of the Mazarinettes.
-They returned in 1652 and Mazarin at once continued his mission to have the girls married.
-The first lucky bride was Laura, by then also using the French version of her name and known as Laure.
-Her husband a legitimised prince of the blood, Louis de Bourbon, Duc de Mercœur and later de Vendôme.
-Mazarin was quite pleased with the match, that some saw as quite a scandal.
-The Mancini’s were noble, after all, but not quite thought to be fit as brides for French Princes in the general opinion.
+Their first stay in France did not last long however.
+Olympe, said to be “lean, with a long face, dark complexion and long mouth“, was forced to follow her uncle into exile during the Fronde, along with the rest of the Mazarinettes.
+They returned in 1652 and Mazarin continued his mission to have the girls married at once.
+The first lucky bride was Laura, by then also using the French version of her name, Laure.
+She married a legitimised prince of the blood, Louis de Bourbon, Duc de Mercœur and later de Vendôme.
+Mazarin was quite pleased with the match, which some saw as quite a scandal.
+The Mancini’s were noble, but thought to be not quite fit as brides for French Princes.

 The marriage took place on the 24th February and Olympe thus became the Comtesse de Soisson, at court commonly referred to as Madame la Comtesse.
-She took up residence in the Parisian Hôtel de Soissons, not far from the Louvre, and hosted lavish balls for the King’s entertainment.
-His attention however moved slowly to Olympe’s younger sister Marie, but whenever he has enough of this innocent beauty, he returns to Olympe’s bed.
+She took up residence in the Parisian Hôtel de Soissons, not far from the Louvre, and hosted lavish balls for the King’s entertainment… but his interest moved slowly from Olympe to her younger sister Marie.
+Yet whenever he had enough of this innocent beauty, he returned to Olympe’s bed.

 Olympe soon became known as a woman rather fond of intrigues and participated in plenty of them.
-After her sister Marie was married off, she allied herself with Henriette Anne, the wife of Louis brother Philippe.
-Both women were eager to return to the bed of the King and in their attempt to do so, directed him into the arms of a other young Lady of the court, Louise de La Vallière, in a intrigue-gone-wrong.
+After her sister Marie was married off, she allied herself with Henriette d’Angleterre, the wife of Louis brother Philippe.
+Both women were eager to return to the bed of the King and in their attempt to do so, directed him into the arms of a other young lady of the court, Louise de La Vallière, in a intrigue-gone-wrong.